-The tīeke / NI saddleback was reintroduced to Zealandia between 2002 and 2003 (Miskelly, 2018) and is now the eighth most frequently encountered native forest bird species in these five-minute bird counts.
-Tīeke / NI saddleback encounter rates have increased by 29% since 2011, from a mean of 0.07 tīeke / NI saddleback recorded per five-minute bird count in 2011 to a mean of 0.09 tīeke / NI saddleback per count in 2020 (the coefficient of year on log abundance was 0.083; 95% CI 0.008 - 0.143; Figure 3.2.15).
-Tieke / NI saddleback are largely restricted to Zealandia and to forested reserves less than 1-2 km from Zealandia's pest-proof boundary fence, so this increase in encounter rates may be an indication that the recent intensification of mammalian predator control efforts in Polhill Reserve is benefitting this species.
-Tieke / NI saddleback is the seventh most frequently reported native forest bird species by citizen scientists in Wellington City.
-Between 2011 and 2021, citizen scientists reported a total of 1465 encounters with tieke / NI saddlebacks and the majority of these sightings were reported from native forest habitats within 1 km of Zealandia's boundary fence (Figure 3.2.16).
-This localised distribution of tieke / NI saddleback observations strongly suggests that one or more environmental factors are severely limiting the ability of this species to colonise forest habitats beyond Zealandia's predator-proof fence.
+The tīeke / NI saddleback was reintroduced to Zealandia between 2002 and 2003 (Miskelly, 2018) and is now the tenth most frequently encountered native forest bird species in these five-minute bird counts.
+Tīeke / NI saddleback encounter rates have increased since 2011, from a low of 0.02 tīeke / NI saddleback recorded per five-minute bird count in 2012 to a mean of 0.04 tīeke / NI saddleback per count in 2021 (the coefficient of year on log abundance was 0.047; 95% CI -0.008 - 0.107; Figure 3.2.19).
+Tieke / NI saddleback encounter rates have fluctuated moderately from year-to-year however, and the confidence limits around the coefficient estimate include a lower CI <0, so the certainty around this increase in encounter rates is currently low.
+Tieke / NI saddleback are largely restricted to Zealandia and to forested reserves less than 1-2 km from Zealandia's pest-proof boundary fence, so this increase in encounter rates may be an indication that the intensification of mammalian predator control efforts in Polhill Reserve in recent years is benefitting this species.